-1. Air Quality: All of our wood products comply with the applicable CARB ATCM formaldehyde emission limits.
+- Air Quality: All of our wood products comply with the applicable TSCA Title VI ATCM formaldehyde emission limits.
 Lanz certifies that 100% of finished products emit no greater HAPS (Hazardous Air Pollutants) than allowed by the National Emissions Standard for Wood Furniture Manufacturing Operations.

-3. Process Resource Management: Lanz has a comprehensive recycling program for the following products: cardboard, paper, plastic strapping, panel stock packaging, wood, solvents, and metal.
-Lean Manufacturing: We continually improve the efficiency of our process, systems and equipment.
+- Process Resource Management: Lanz has a comprehensive recycling program for the following products: cardboard, paper, plastic strapping, panel stock packaging, wood, solvents, and metal.
+Lean Manufacturing: We continually improve the efficiency of our process, systems, and equipment.

-Solvent recycling program: In an effort to reduce hazardous waste we started recycling solvent.
-We then use this recycled solvent for cleaning and then it is recycled again.Water Based Finishes: Back in 2007, Lanz switched from conventional solvent-based UV finishes to water-based UV finishes.
-Presently, we are using AkzoNobel water-based Low HAP UV Top Coat Mid-Sheen finishes and stains with only traces of VOCs.
-This switch means that the majority of the finish used is water based, thus drastically reducing the amount of solvent needed.
-For cabinets processed through our hand finish line we use Sherwin-Williams® SHER-WOOD® conversion varnish.
+Water-Based Finishes: Back in 2007, Lanz switched from conventional solvent-based UV finishes to water-based UV finishes.
+Presently, we are using Sherwin-Williams water-based Low HAP UV Top Coat Mid-Sheen finishes and stains with only traces of VOCs.
+This switch means that the majority of the finish used is water-based, thus drastically reducing the amount of solvent needed.
+For cabinets processed through our hand finish line, we use Sherwin-Williams® SHER-WOOD® conversion varnish.
 This finish has no measurable level of formaldehyde or Hazardous Air Pollutants (HAPs), and extremely low levels of Volatile Organic Compounds (VOCs).

-Flat line Spray Technology: Eighty percent of the cabinets manufactured here at Lanz Cabinets are pre-finished on one of our two flat line spray machines.
-This technology recognizes when product is being processed through the spray booth and only sprays a clear top coat when product is under a spray head, reducing the amount of lacquer being sprayed and being released as an air pollutant.
-Each machine has an over-spray recovery system that captures the over-spray which is then used for a sealer coat, eliminating waste and disposal of that product.
+Flatline Spray Technology: Eighty percent of the cabinets manufactured here at Lanz Cabinets are pre-finished on one of our two flat line spray machines.
+This technology recognizes when product is being processed through the spray booth and only sprays a clear topcoat when product is under a spray head, reducing the amount of lacquer being sprayed and being released as an air pollutant.
+Each machine has an over-spray recovery system that captures the over-spray which is reused, eliminating waste and disposal of that product.

 Lighting: We switched to LED lights throughout our facilities, reducing the amount of electricity consumed.